-A dike has water only on one (1) side, whereas a dam has water on both sides.
-The main purpose of a dike is to protect the land behind it from flooding.
-Dikes may form naturally through large rocks and sediment, but are more often constructed.
+A dike has water only on one side, while a dam has water on both sides.
+The main purpose of a dike is protecting the land behind it from flooding.
+Dikes may form naturally through large rocks and sediment, more often they are constructed.
 The Herbert Hoover Dike (HHD) surrounds Lake Okeechobee, consisting of 143 miles of earthen dam, levee, hurricane gates, and other water control structures.

 Dam/levee/dike failure poses a threat to population and property in several areas of PBC.
 All are earthen structures and are state, regionally, locally, or privately controlled.
 The most significant risk related to dam/levee failure is flooding due to substantial rainfall and its eastward migration to final discharge in the Indian River Lagoon.
 Structural and non-structural techniques to slow and contain this runoff incorporate several drainage systems, some dating back to 1919.
-Rainfall in excess of designed capacities could cause erosion of constructed drainage facilities and flooding of many areas including primary roadway evacuation routes (CEMP, 2020).
+Rainfall in excess of designed capacities could cause erosion of constructed drainage facilities and flooding of many areas including primary roadway evacuation routes (CEMP, 2015).